-But Ireland is an island, meaning there are many other cliff faces to be explored, and if there’s another view you can’t miss, it’s the view from the Slieve League cliffs in Co.
-Donegal.
+But Ireland is an island, meaning there are many other cliff faces to be explored, and if there’s another view you can’t miss, it’s the view from the Slieve League Cliffs in Co Donegal.

-The Slieve League Cliffs (or Sliabh Liag in Irish) are located on the southwest coast of Donegal, where Slieve League mountain meets the water.
+The Slieve League Cliffs (or Sliabh Liag in Irish) are located on the southwest coast of Co Donegal, where Slieve League mountain meets the water.
 They are the highest accessible sea cliffs in Europe - almost twice as high as the Eiffel Tower and nearly three times as high as the Cliffs of Moher, rising 1,972 feet from the Atlantic.
 Visitors have described the experience as feeling like they’re standing on the edge of the world.

 As Belfast naturalist Robert Lloyd Praeger wrote in 1939: